Postgraduate Course: Innovation Systems Theory and Practice (PGSP11426)

 Is technological innovation contributing to the removal of geographical boundaries?
 The web, the globalisation of financial markets, the increasing delocalisation of manufacturing towards low-wage countries, the standardisation of intellectual property rights, all are seen as generating a global economy in which nation states and local constituencies have become less relevant.
 Local economies, however, are characterised by different infrastructures for research, innovation and production and continue to display different rates of technological change and economic growth.

 Having emerged in parallel with efforts in economics to include technological change and knowledge dynamics into endogenous growth models, the development of systemic approaches to innovation can be seen as an attempt to provide an answer to this apparent paradox.
-From an interdisciplinary and historical perspective, this course provides an introduction to the theory of innovation systems (national, sectoral and technological etc.) using a range of case examples in national and international contexts, covering both high and low resource settings.
-The course provides students with the necessary knowledge, skills and understanding to critique and apply methods of foresight and scenario analysis.
-The course requires no prior knowledge of the area, and provides students with a foundational understanding of the theories and practices underpinning technological change and innovation from a systems perspective.
+From an interdisciplinary and historical perspective, this course provides an introduction to the theory of innovation systems (national, sectoral and technological etc.,) using a range of case examples in national and international contexts, covering both high and low resource settings.
+The course also provides students with the necessary knowledge, skills and understanding to critique and apply methods of foresight and scenario analysis.
+The course requires no prior knowledge of the area, and will provide students with a foundational understanding of the theories and practices underpinning technological change and innovation from a systems perspective.
 The focus will be on the relationship among a variety of possible configurations for innovation in different industrial sectors, the processes of structural change, and evaluation of innovative performance.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None

 |High Demand Course?

 Course Delivery Information

 |Academic year 2015/16, Available to all students (SV1)

 |Learning and Teaching activities (Further Info)

 |Assessment (Further Info)